privacytools/.github/SECURITY.md

 # Security Policies and Procedures

-This document outlines security procedures and policies for the `privacytools.io` repository/code and all services hosted by privacytools.io, such as Mastodon, Matrix, Riot, et cetera.
+This document outlines security procedures and policies for the all of the PrivacyTools repositories and all services hosted by PrivacyTools, such as Mastodon, Matrix, Riot, et cetera.

 ## Reporting a Bug